UDLab/HexaDot/docs/prerequisite_install_guide/prerequisite_install_guide.md

 Changing the Api Url requires a coding change.

-1. In the AppReadyApp project, open the www\services\backend.service.js file
+1. In the HexaDotApp project, open the www\services\backend.service.js file
 1. Change the protocol from http:// to https://
 1. Change the domainUrl variable from localhost:48408 to hexadot-d.azurewebsites.net
 1. Save the file